ynput/ayon-usd-resolver/Docs/Ayon_Docs/Dev_Docs.md

 affect the global cache.\
 This does not work if you disconnected the Global cache from your resolver.

-`context.deleteFromCache(AssetIdentifier)` this would allow you to delete an individual cached entry.\
+`context.deleteFromCache(AssetIdentifier)` delete an individual cached entry.
 `context.clearCache()` allows you to clear the connected cache. it is important to understand that by default a Resolver will be connected to the global cache and this call will delete all entry's in the global cache not just the ones that